Universality for Random Matrices: Main Results

 continuous, given by \(f(M)=h(u_1, u_2, ... ,u_n),\) for \(u_1,u_2, ... , u_n\) unit eigenvectors of \(M,\) \(h:(\mathbb{S}^{n-1})^{n} \to \mathbb{R}\) even in each of its components, and Borel measurable.
 Under the assumptions in Theorem~\ref{th4}, \(A \in Sym^d(n),\) and

 with high probability as \(n \to \infty.\) \end{theorem}

 Theorem~\ref{th7} offers a new perspective on universality: eigenvectors of a Wigner matrix \(A \in \mathbb{R}^{n \times n}\) behave like their counterparts for \(A^G=(a^{G}_{ij})_{1 \leq i, j \leq n},\) and up to an extent, \(\Tilde{A}_p \approx A^G\) is a central limit theorem.
-Although this result is justified by the same combinatorial device as (\ref{cltsinaisosh}), requiring growth conditions on all moments (out of which subgaussianity is the most common), the current context permits a relaxation of such constraints primarily because eigenvectors are considerably more invariant than eigenvalues: properties of former for \(A^p-\lambda I\) stream down to \(A,\) whereas the latter are evidently highly dependent on \(p.\) Furthermore, edge eigenvalue universality using the method of moments relies on the asymptotic behavior of \(\mathbb{E}[tr(A^p)]\) for \(p \approx tn^{2/3}\) and all \(t>0\) being universal: this forces the tails of \(a_{11}\) to be light (else the trace expectations might depend on all of its moments).
-Regarding tail conditions, an \(8+\epsilon_0\) moment is required chiefly for a truncation: a fourth is necessary as discussed above, and comparatively, \(\mathbb{E}[a_{11}^{2k}] \leq C(k)\) for all \(k \in \mathbb{N}\) is usually assumed when employing local laws.
-The symmetry condition is mainly technical and might be dispensable, despite this relaxation not being pursued here (several works employ the method of moments and deal with distributions that are only centered: e.g., [\ref{feralpeche}], [\ref{oldpaper1}], [\ref{oldpaper2}]; it also must be pointed out symmetry plays no role in local laws).
+Although this is justified by the same combinatorial device as (\ref{cltsinaisosh}), a result that requires growth conditions on all moments (out of which subgaussianity is the most common), the current context permits a relaxation of such constraints primarily because eigenvectors are considerably more invariant than eigenvalues: properties of the former for \(A^p-\lambda I\) stream down to \(A,\) whereas the latter are evidently highly dependent on \(p.\) Furthermore, edge eigenvalue universality using the method of moments relies on the asymptotic behavior of \(\mathbb{E}[tr(A^p)]\) for \(p \approx tn^{2/3}\) and all \(t>0\) being universal: this forces the tails of \(a_{11}\) to be light (else the trace expectations might depend on all of its moments).
+Regarding tail conditions, an \(8+\epsilon_0\) moment is required chiefly for a truncation: a fourth is necessary as discussed above, and comparatively, \(\mathbb{E}[a_{11}^{2k}] \leq C(k)\) for all \(k \in \mathbb{N}\) is usually assumed when employing local laws (sometimes this can be relaxed to \(k \leq K\) for a sufficiently large \(K\)).
+The symmetry condition is mainly technical and might be dispensable, despite this relaxation not being pursued here (several works employ the method of moments and deal with distributions that are only centered: e.g., \cite{feralpeche}, \cite{oldpaper1}, \cite{oldpaper2}; it must also be pointed out symmetry plays no role in local laws).